Can the Saints help change the modern Church?

 Until last week.

-In fairness, I don’t hold any anger toward the person who said this to me.
-Yes, it was upsetting, but there was nothing they were saying which was untrue from a strictly doctrinal perspective.
+I don’t hold any anger toward the person who said this to me.
+It was upsetting, but there was nothing they were saying which was untrue from a strictly doctrinal perspective.
 Though the church has adopted a noticeably more welcoming stance towards LGBTQ+ people in recent years (with both Pope Francis and Leo claiming ‘todos, todos’ or that everyone should be welcome in church, and indeed, same-sex couples can now request a blessing) the doctrine remains unchanged.
-It was unnecessary for the parishioner to single me out in the way that they did, but their homophobia was a symptom of the wider issue of intolerance within traditionalist Christian circles.
+It was unnecessary for the parishioner to single me out, but their homophobia was a symptom of the wider issue of intolerance within some Christian circles.

-This intolerance sometimes seems to be growing.
-One glance at social media, and you can easily find Catholic influencers not only attacking LGBTQ+ but also promoting traditional gender roles, intensely criticising other faiths and Christian denominations, endorsing hardline political movements and promoting a sharp division between ‘them’ and ‘us.’
-Not only are these movements intensely worldly, usually based on cultural and political preferences, rather than spiritual growth, they are also often based on terrible understandings of theology.
+Intolerance can seem to be growing.
+A glance at social media reveals Catholic influencers not only attacking LGBTQ+ but also promoting strict gender roles, intensely criticising other faiths and Christian denominations, endorsing hardline political movements and promoting a sharp distinction between ‘them’ and ‘us.’
+These movements are intensely worldly, usually based on cultural and political preferences, rather than spiritual growth, but they are also often based on terrible understandings of theology.

-The most common misconception that is spread within these circles is that ‘church teaching is inviolable.’
-Words to this effect are parroted constantly, it was quoted at me when the parishioner made their disapproval of me known, it is circulated widely online.
-The idea that everything the church teaches now has always been and will always be.
-Teaching is clear, obvious, universally accepted and eternal.
+The most common misconception often spread within these circles is that ‘church teaching is inviolable.’
+Words to this effect are parroted constantly, it was quoted at me when the parishioner expressed their disapproval of me, it is circulated widely online.
+The idea that everything the church teaches now, has always been and will always be.
+‘Teaching’ is clear, obvious, universally accepted and eternal.

 Except this is palpably untrue.

-There are thousands of examples we could explore, from St Francis establishing his order of poverty while Pope Innocent III presided over one of the most powerful, wealthy papacies in history.
+There are thousands of examples we could explore, from St Francis establishing his order of poverty in contrast to the powerful and exuberantly wealthy papacy of Innocent III.
 Or St Hilda of Whitby who presided over the Whitby Synod and proved pivotal in ensuring England joined the Roman Catholic church, as opposed to the earlier form of Celtic Christianity.
-But what is a common factor in the lives of many Saints is the resistance, and at times the hostility, they face within the church itself.
+But a common factor in the lives of many Saints is the resistance, and at times the hostility, they face within the church.
 And it is this, often ignored, aspect of the Saints which is so powerful a lesson for us today.

 St Teresa of Avila is another powerful example.
 A mystic who penned a number of spiritual works, including her immortal ‘Interior Castle’ she also reformed the Carmelite order and produced a profound volume of prayers, directives and contemplations which are still used today by Catholics and non-Catholics alike in their attempts to deepen their spiritual practices.

-Yet the opposition to Teresa was intense.
-In 1576 she was forced into a voluntary retirement by her own General Chapter (the governing body of her order) who also forbade the foundation of her reformed style Carmelite religious houses.
+The opposition to Teresa was intense.
+In 1576 she was forced into a ‘voluntary’ retirement by her own General Chapter (the governing body of her order) who also forbade the foundation of her reformed style Carmelite religious houses.
 Between 1575 and 1580, she was subject to investigation by the Spanish Inquisition, who feared her mysticism and her growing influence.
-She overcame these obstacles, and there are few within the church who would claim that her contribution to Catholicism has not been incredible.
+She overcame these obstacles, and there are few within the church today who would fail to recognise her enormous contribution to Catholicism.
 Both Teresa of Avila and Catherine of Siena were the first women to be made Doctors of the Church in 1970, cementing their reputation as heroines of the Roman Catholic faith.
 Yet both of them, in their lifetime, faced intense opposition by church authorities.

-Another, blunter example of the internal opposition Saints often face can be found in St Joan of Arc.
+Another, blunter, example can be found in St Joan of Arc.
 Immortalised as a French national symbol, Joan of Arc was a peasant girl, who claimed to have visions of St Michael, and occasionally also of St Margaret of Antioch and St Catherine of Alexandria.
 Famously, she was given command of the French army when the nation was close to collapse, and led them to victory, helping to bring the Hundred Years War to an end.
-Her demise is well known, Joan of Arc was captured by the Burgundians, handed over to the English and she was burnt at the stake in 1431 aged just 19.
+Her demise is well-known, Joan of Arc was captured by the Burgundians, handed over to the English and she was burnt at the stake in 1431 aged just 19.

 As St Julian of Norwich wrote after her 1373 vision, “All shall be well, all shall be well, all manner of things shall be well.”